Waddell Buddhist temple shooting: Initial arrests

 After the shooting, four men from Tucson were arrested.
 Mike McGraw, a patient in a mental hospital in Tucson, had called sheriff's investigators in Maricopa County, saying he knew who did it and providing names.

-Three of the four men, some having been kept awake for more than 30 hours and all interrogated for long periods – one for 13 hours straight – by shifts of well-rested Maricopa County Sheriff's Office deputies, confessed in writing following the interrogation.
+Three of the four men confessed in writing following extensive interrogation by Maricopa County Sheriff's Office deputies.
+Some of them suspects were kept awake more than 30 hours straight, and all were interrogated for long periods up to 13 hours straight – by a rotating shift of officers.
 The fourth suspect maintained his innocence through two extensive rounds of interrogation and was later released, after investigators finally looked into his alibi and found video evidence showing him working at a dog racing operation hundreds of miles away at the time of the murder.

 It was later discovered one of the murder weapons – a Marlin Firearms .22 caliber rifle, which the Maricopa County Sheriff's Office had in its possession, but did not bother testing for nearly two months (Note: The weapon had been turned over to the Maricopa County Sheriff's Office by the U.S. Air Force Security Police of the nearby Luke Air Force Base, having been confiscated when found during a traffic stop on the base as it was the type of weapon the Sheriff's Office was looking for.
 The rifle was then left sitting behind a random door at the Sheriff's Office for weeks.) – was connected to two local teenagers, and had no connection whatsoever to any of the four suspects.
 Charges against the four, later dubbed the "Tucson Four" by the media, were dropped, resulting in a major controversy over the investigation.

 Later arrests

 Police found the murder weapon, a .22-caliber rifle belonging to a 16-year-old, in the car of a friend of 17-year-old Johnathan Doody, an ethnic Thai born in Nakon Nayok in Thailand.
 That led the investigation to Doody and 16-year-old Allesandro Garcia (born June 12, 1975).
 According to Garcia, he and Doody went with the .22-caliber rifle and his 20-gauge shotgun to the temple and robbed it of approximately $2,600 and some A/V equipment.
-Garcia claimed that Doody panicked, thinking that one of the monks had recognized him as a brother of a temple-goer, then shot all of the victims in the head with the rifle, while Garcia shot four of them again in the torso with the shotgun.
-According to Garcia, the crime had been planned and leaving no witnesses was part of it.
+Garcia claimed that Doody panicked, thinking one of the monks had recognized him as a brother of a temple-goer, then shot all of the victims in the head with the rifle, while Garcia shot four of them again in the torso with the shotgun.
+Garcia also said the crime had been planned in advance including leaving no witnesses.